GNOME/gnome-todo/README.md

 # GNOME To Do

-GNOME To Do is a simple, intuitive and yet powerfull application to manage your personal tasks.
+GNOME To Do is a simple, intuitive and yet powerful application to manage your personal tasks.
 It uses GNOME technologies and has complete integration with the GNOME desktop environment.